On Inflation and Reheating Features in the Higgs-$R^2$ Model: Preheating in The Quadratic Regime

 and an extra

-The numerical calculation corresponding to the last 3 equations can be seen in \cite{he2019violent,he2021occurrence,bezrukov2020heatwave}.
-However, we want to simplify the result by assuming the inflaton's trajectory in minimal two-field mode.
-This way, we adopt the potential \eqref{potentialminimum} and approximate the equation of motion to be
+The numerical calculation corresponding to the last three equations can be seen in \cite{he2019violent,he2021occurrence,bezrukov2020heatwave}.
+However, we want to simplify the result by assuming the inflaton's trajectory in a single-field approximation\footnote{Our chosen analytical single-field trajectory is invalid if it is nearly pure Higgs inflation.
+However, such a condition is discouraged by Ref. \cite{ema2017higgs}.
+Hence, our approximation is valid for the general case.}.
+With our chosen inflaton's direction, we may lose the complexity of the scalaron and Higgs directions as depicted in Ref. \cite{he2019violent,he2021occurrence,he2021perturbative,bezrukov2020heatwave}, for example, the tachyonic behavior due to Higgs' negative mass and the burst of particle productions due to Higgs direction when $\phi<0$.
+We expect the preheating case to be calculated semi-analytically in our fine-tuning conditions.
+With the selected fine-tuning, the equation of scalaron can be depicted by

-with the potential is written by the function of $\phi$ (see eq. \eqref{potentialminimum})
+the potential is written by the function of $\phi$ (see Eq. \eqref{potentialminimum}) only.
+Furthermore, we obtain

-If we consider the minimal two-field mode, the mass $M$ is constrained by Cosmic Microwave Background (CMB) (see \eqref{cmb}) and also depends on whether it is Higgs-like inflation or $R^2$-like inflation.
-Usually, $M$ is taken to be $\mathcal{O}(10^{-5})M_p$ \cite{he2019violent,he2021occurrence} which corresponds to the mass of scalaron during the small field value in the pure $R^2$ model.
-One can check the relation between $\xi$ and $M$ in a minimal two-field mode in Fig. \ref{xi-m}.
+which is valid only for $\phi>0$.
+We will discuss $\phi<0$ later, but now we first focus on the $\phi>0$ condition.
+If we consider the minimal two-field mode, the mass $M$ is constrained by CMB (see Eq. \eqref{cmb}) and also depends on whether it is Higgs-like inflation or $R^2$-like inflation.
+Usually, $M$ is taken to be $\mathcal{O}(10^{-5})M_p$ \cite{he2019violent,he2021occurrence}, which corresponds to the mass of scalaron during the small field value in the pure $R^2$ model.
+In a minimal two-field mode, one can check the relation between $\xi$ and $M$ in Fig. \ref{xi-m}.

-When $\phi< 1 $ $Mp$, the potential can be approximated by
+When $\tilde{\phi}\lesssim M_p$, the potential can be approximated by

 also automatically giving